WW550/cwbeacon/README.md

 <p>cwbeacon.ino = a simple CW beacon message without a tail tone</p>
 <p>cwbeacontone.ino = a simple CW beacon message with a tail tone</p>

-<p>The code is set with 15 wpm.
-Also note the beacon message has my callsign and my grid location.
-You should change that information before going on the air.</p>

 <I>This approach provides a straightforward method to create a Morse code beacon.</I>